liquidapps-io/docs/docs/patches/latest.md

 - move `ipfs-daemon` dependency from `boxes/groups/core/build-extensions/zeus-box.json` to `boxes/groups/dapp-network/dapp-services/zeus-box.json` as `IPFS` is only needed with the `dapp-services` box
 - add `utils/ipfs-service/get-table.js` - Reads all vRAM tables of a smart contract and stores them with the naming syntax: `${contract_name}-${table_name}-table.json`
 - add `utils/ipfs-service/get-ordered-keys.js` - Prints ordered vRAM table keys in ascending order account/table/scope.
 This can be used to iterate over the entire table client side
+- allow `zeus test <CONTRACT_NAME>`, zeus now allows you to only compile/test a contract by its name if you like, or you can run `zeus test` to compile/test all
 - fixes
     - update example frontend to eosjs2 and latest scatter
     - update cleanup script to work with new dsp logic